M-Abdullah-Baig/car-prediction-api/README.md

 GET /
 ```

-Returns a message "this is test route".
+Returns a welcome message confirming that the API is running.

 ```http
 POST /predict